Listen to Executive Director Nikki Preece and Clinical Director Kevin Randall discuss Fulshear's Adult Attachment Model

 - Failure to repair relationships

-- A pattern of holding it all together and then major emotional explosions
+- A pattern of "holding it all together" and then experiencing emotional explosions

-- Rebuffs the idea of being in need of others help financially or emotionally
+- Rebuffs the idea of being in need of others' help, whether emotionally, financially, or in other ways

 - Seems to lack empathy